lykinsbd/stockpiler/README.md

 Note that if `STOCKPILER_ENABLE` is not set, Stockpiler will utilize the `STOCKPILER_PW` for both values.

-In addition, if these values are not set, you must tell Stockpiler to prompt you for credentials with the argument `--prompt_for_credentials`.
+In addition, if these values are not set, you must tell Stockpiler to either locate a file with credentials, to prompt you for credentials, or to use the credentials in the Nornir inventory.
  By default **it will not do so, as it is intended to be run in a non-interactive scenario**, i.e. by a Cron job, and will simply raise an IOError and exit.

+To propmt for credentials, supply the command line argument `--credential_prompt`.

+To provide a file with the credential values, supply the command line argument `--credential_file <file path>`.
+ This file must only be readable by the user executing Stockpiler, and must be Base 64 encoded with the original contents in the following format, otherwise Stockpiler will raise an IOError.

+    STOCKPILER_USER:USERNAME
+    STOCKPILER_PW:PASSWORD
+    STOCKPILER_ENABLE:PASSWORD

+To utilize the Nornir Inventory credentials, supply the command line argument `--credential_from_inventory`.

 ### Configuration